SytHamMer/DATA732_PROJ/README.md

+GENERAL:
+REGENERATE ALL FILES AGAIN

 MAP:
 delete blue square
-normalize contries name use city name in each contries find why some people are link to nothing
+use city name in each contries take +1 for each article or each apparition by article

 MULTIPROCESSING:
     divide the article boucle in multiprocess

 DASHBOARD:

-    create json with top 10 evolution
-        change date to string before
-    put everything together in the same dashboard (create all csv file before)
+    put everything together in the same dashboard put the graphe relationnel image
+    make it more beautiful